 model = KMeans(n_clusters=best_k, n_init=10, random_state=42).fit(X_scaled)

-Swapping in a different method is a one-line change: AgglomerativeClustering(n_clusters=best_k, linkage="ward"), DBSCAN(eps=0.6, min_samples=3), or GaussianMixture(n_components=best_k).
-For very large datasets, MiniBatchKMeans trades a little accuracy for a big speed gain by updating centroids on small random batches.
+Swapping methods is a one-line change: AgglomerativeClustering(n_clusters=best_k, linkage="ward"), DBSCAN(eps=0.6, min_samples=3), or GaussianMixture(n_components=best_k).
+On large data, MiniBatchKMeans updates centroids from small random batches and trades a little accuracy for a large speed gain.

 Evaluating clusters